fishcus/KAP-manual/en/auto_modeling/query_input.en.md

 ![Task List](images/task_list.en.png)

 If you do not have records of auto-modeling, you will access the *Guide* page.
-This page will lead you to import source table, including Hive, RDBMS and Kafka.
+This page will lead you to import source table, including Hive, RDBMS.

+> Notice: Kafka is not available in Auto-Modeling.

 ![No Source Table](images/no_source_table.en.png)